loganstranglen/Cool-Bikes-Software-Assurance-CYBR8420-850/README.md

-# Cool-Bikes-Software-Assurance-CYBR8420-850
+# Cool Bikes Software Assurance
-Repository containing information &amp; artifacts pertaining to the 'cool bikes' team semester project.
+Repository containing information &amp; artifacts pertaining to the 'Cool Bikes' team semester project.

 This repository is devoted to the group project for CYBR 8410 Software Assurance at the University of Nebraska Omaha.